-The alarms are generated by the logical rules and can also be sent to the clouds or via Email/SMS.
+The alarms are generated by the logical rules and can also be sent to the clouds or via Email/SMS or via audio call.

 Please refer to the following block diagram:

 The acquisition of data (Tags) in the buses (Data Bus) takes place via industrial protocols (Industrial Protocols) or via direct acquisition of the integrated I/Os (Embedded I/O).